MOUNT VICTORIA MUSEUM

 A diverse collection with exhibits on two floors in the heritage listed sandstone building, circa 1884.

 Opening Hours: weekends, public & school holidays from 12 noon to 3pm.
-Closed Christmas Day and Good Friday.
+Closed Christmas Eve, Christmas Day and Good Friday.

 The museum is open every day of the school holidays from 12 to 3 pm.

-Guided groups and coach parties can be accommodated at other times by contacting the Curator or Publicity Officer (see contacts page).
+Guided groups, coach parties and educational visits can be accommodated at other times by contacting the President or Publicity Officer (see contacts page).

 Admission: Adults $5, Children $1.
 Donations welcome.